norjs/debug/README.md

 ------------------------

 You may use `debug.log(msg, [msg2...])` to write debug messages.
-This function will only write log if the app is running in development mode.
-All non-string arguments will be converted to string with `util.inspect()`.
+This function will only write log if the app is running in the development mode.
+All non-string arguments will be converted to string.

 Commercial Support
 ------------------

-You can buy commercial support from [Sendanor](http://sendanor.com/software).
+You can buy commercial support from [Sendanor](https://sendanor.com/).